 meetings, typically related to the topic of the study.

-Meals will not be provided, but a scheduled communal meal will be planned
+which are holy days.
+However, a scheduled communal meal will be planned

 for each of the holy days (bring a dish) so that we can all sit and have a meal

 together.
 You can fix your meals over a campfire if you like, or bring a

 propane stove for cooking.
 Firewood is available for a donation.

 service - For any seeking to be baptized in Yahushua's name, there will